// Add the new slick-theme.css if you want the default styling

 Who is eligible?

-8th and 9th-grade female-identifying* students from the Midwest who are interested in the future of IT.
+8th and 9th-grade students from the Midwest who are interested in the future of IT.
 Eligible students must meet the following criteria:

-•Be in either 8th or 9th grade at the beginning of the 2022 school year
+•Be in either 8th or 9th grade at the beginning of the 2023 school year

 •Obtain parental/guardian consent for participation